Semigroup approach to the sign problem in quantum Monte Carlo simulations: Applications

 (a)The negative-$U$ Hubbard models, the positive-$U$ Hubbard models at half-filling on bipartite lattices\citep{meng_quantum_2010}, and the Kane-Mele-Hubbard model\citep{hohenadler_correlation_2011,zheng_particle-hole_2011,hohenadler_quantum_2012} at half-filling can all be regarded as good examples of this case.
-For those models $J_{1}$ could either be symmetric or skew-symmetric, depending on different choices of the Majorana fermion basis.
+For those models, $J_{1}$ could either be symmetric or skew-symmetric, due to the high symmetry of the systems.

-(b)A class of interacting spinless fermion models on bipartite lattices at half-filling have been shown to be sign-problem-free using the fermion bag approach\citep{chandrasekharan_fermion_2010} for continuous-time quantum Monte Carlo(CTQMC) method\citep{huffman_solution_2014}.
-They have also been treated without sign problem using AFQMC under the Majorana fermion basis\citep{li_solving_2015}, and using CTQMC under the framework of the split orthogonal group\citep{wang_split_2015}.
-Actually our result applies to several different kinds of QMC methods despite their differences in practice.
-That class of spinless fermion models are typical examples of the case with symmetric $J_{1}$.
+(b)A class of interacting spinless fermion models on bipartite lattices at half-filling have been shown to be sign-problem-free using the fermion bag approach\citep{chandrasekharan_fermion_2010} for the continuous-time quantum Monte Carlo (CTQMC) method\citep{huffman_solution_2014}.
+They have also been treated without the sign problem using the AFQMC method under the Majorana fermion basis\citep{li_solving_2015}, and using the CTQMC method under the framework of the split orthogonal group\citep{wang_split_2015}.
+Actually our result applies to several different kinds of QMC methods, such as CTQMC, despite their differences in practice.
+That class of spinless fermion models is made up of typical examples of the case with symmetric $J_{1}$.
 Another example is a model for helical topological superconductors with interactions\citep{li_majorana-time-reversal_2016}.
+Actually this case has been included in Theorem 2 of Ref.~\citep{wei_majorana_2016}, where the matrices $A$, $J_{2}$, and $J_{1}J_{2}$ play the roles of $V$, $S$, and $P$ there, respectively.

 (c)For the case with skew-symmetric $J_{1}$, the related fermion lattice models have Kramers time-reversal invariance \citep{wei_majorana_2016,li_majorana-time-reversal_2016}.
-Applications can also be found in high-spin interacting fermion systems, e.g. the nuclear shell model\citep{lang_monte_1993} and the high-spin Hubbard model\citep{wu_exact_2003,wu_sufficient_2005}.
-This sign-problem-free property of Kramers time-reversal invariant models also has applications in the research of high-temperature superconductors\citep{capponi_current_2004,berg_sign-problemfree_2012,schattner_competing_2016}.
+Applications can also be found in high-spin interacting fermion systems, e.g., the nuclear shell model\citep{lang_monte_1993} and the high-spin Hubbard model\citep{wu_exact_2003,wu_sufficient_2005}.
+This sign-problem-free property of Kramers time-reversal-invariant models also has applications in the research of high-temperature superconductors\citep{capponi_current_2004,berg_sign-problemfree_2012,schattner_competing_2016,xu_competing_2021}.
+This case has also been included in Theorem 2 of Ref.~\citep{wei_majorana_2016}, where the matrices $A$, $J_{2}$, and $iJ_{1}J_{2}$ play the roles of $V$, $S$, and $P$ there, respectively.

+Second, when the inequality in Eq.~(\ref{eq:ContractionCondition}) is not an equality, parameters actually live in the whole semigroup.
+Models of this case can also be simulated by quantum Monte Carlo without the sign problem.